EarthenLynx/color-cooper/README.md

 - Changing the colors you've found afterwards
 - Copying to clipboard & randomization
 - Add colors to a temporary collection
-- WIP: Make colors brighter and darker
+- Make colors brighter and darker
 - WIP: Save your collection in csv

 ## Demo